Badsworth/pfml_scripts/docs/contributing.md

 See _[Seven Rules](https://chris.beams.io/posts/git-commit/#seven-rules)_ for an external reference on commit message best practices.

 - To keep your branch updated with others' changes, you can:
-  - Rebase your changes onto master with `git rebase master`, or
+  - Rebase your changes onto main with `git rebase main`, or
-  - Merge master onto your own branch: `git merge master`.
+  - Merge main onto your own branch: `git merge main`.

-- The favored pathway to keep your branch updated is to use `git merge master.` It's still possible to rebase and force-push your branch using `git rebase master`, but this pathway should be avoided if your branch is being worked on by more than one person at a time, due to the risk of causing unnecessary conflicts.
+- The favored pathway to keep your branch updated is to use `git merge main.` It's still possible to rebase and force-push your branch using `git rebase main`, but this pathway should be avoided if your branch is being worked on by more than one person at a time, due to the risk of causing unnecessary conflicts.

 ## Code Reviews